BobRandomNumber/ComfyUI-KyutaiTTS/README.md

 A custom node for ComfyUI that allows TTS generation with the [Kyutai TTS 1.6b en_fr model](https://huggingface.co/kyutai/tts-1.6b-en_fr) using [Kyutai offered voice models.](https://huggingface.co/kyutai/tts-voices)
 The model's intended use is [https://github.com/kyutai-labs/delayed-streams-modeling](https://github.com/kyutai-labs/delayed-streams-modeling) which is not implemented here.
-I made this version as it can generate large ammounts quickly and at acceptable quality for my use cases.
+I made this version as it can generate large amounts quickly and at acceptable quality for my use cases.
 The model outputs at 24000Hz, some post processing can improve it if needed.

 ## Features